Course on offer in Term 4, 2018

 (0415 412 244 ) to inquire

 This Understanding Digital Photography Course teaches you how to get off AUTO and start really creating images that appeal, not from luck, but from understanding your camera.
-It is designed for people with little or no digital photography experience or those with a limited knowledge that want to expand their skills.
+It is designed for people from little or no photography experience to those with some knowledge, but want to expand their skills.

-This course is a 10 class/workshop (30 hour) mid-week night course.
-I run this 30 hour Photographic Course which is split into 6 theory lessons and 4 hands-on location Workshops, every term.
+This course is a 10 class/workshop (24 hour) mid-week night course.
+I run this 24 hour Photographic Course which is split into 6 theory lessons (14 hours) and 4 hands-on location Workshops (10 hours), every term.

 Gift Certificates are available …